jnear/cs202-assignments/README.md

 You can install the support code for CS202 using `pip`:

-1. Clone this repository to your local computer
-2. Open a terminal with Conda support (as above)
+1. Open a terminal with Conda support (as above)
-3. Activate the Conda env: `conda activate cs202`
+2. Activate the Conda env: `conda activate cs202`
-4. Install the code: `pip install .` (note that the dot is important: and it tells `pip` to install the code found in the current directory)
+3. Install the code: `pip install git+https://github.com/jnear/cs202-assignments.git`

 ## Installing and Using PyCharm